 There is widespread international interest in the midwinter sunset at Maeshowe; the event is popular amongst many visitors including astronomers and archaeologists.
-Visitors comment on the mystical and 'special' feel to the site, especially once inside the main chamber, one interviewee in
+Visitors comment on the mystical and

-64 (McClanahan, 2004; Dye, 2009; Timoney, 2009)
+67 McClanahan, 2004; Dye, 2009; Timoney, 2009.

-65 (See McClanahan, 2004 for analysis of contemporary social values)
+68 See McClanahan, 2004 for analysis of contemporary social values.